publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch82/schIII/m__us_usc_t42_s6939f.md

         (1) __Guidance__

             Not later than October 1, 2009, the Secretary, after consultation with the Administrator of the Environmental Protection Agency and all appropriate State agencies in affected States, shall make available, including to potential users of the long-term management and storage program established under subsection (a), guidance that establishes procedures and standards for the receipt, management, and long-term storage of elemental mercury at a designated facility or facilities, including requirements to ensure appropriate use of flasks or other suitable shipping containers.
 Such procedures and standards shall be protective of human health and the environment and shall ensure that the elemental mercury is stored in a safe, secure, and effective manner.
 In addition to such procedures and standards, elemental mercury managed and stored under this section at a designated facility shall be subject to the requirements of the Solid Waste Disposal Act \[[42 U.S.C.
 6901][/us/usc/t42/s6901] et seq.\], including the requirements of subtitle C of that Act \[[42 U.S.C.
 6921][/us/usc/t42/s6921] et seq.\], except as provided in subsection (g)(2) of this section.
-A designated facility in existence on or before January 1, 2013, is authorized to operate under interim status pursuant to section 3005(e) of the Solid Waste Disposal Act \[[42 U.S.C.
+A designated facility is authorized to operate under interim status pursuant to section 3005(e) of the Solid Waste Disposal Act \[[42 U.S.C.
 6925(e)][/us/usc/t42/s6925/e]\] until a final decision on a permit application is made pursuant to section 3005(c) of the Solid Waste Disposal Act \[[42 U.S.C.
 6925(c)][/us/usc/t42/s6925/c]\].
-Not later than January 1, 2015, the Administrator of the Environmental Protection Agency (or an authorized State) shall issue a final decision on the permit application.
+Not later than January 1, 2020, the Administrator of the Environmental Protection Agency (or an authorized State) shall issue a final decision on the permit application.

         (2) __Training__